-Make It Happen for Yolo County receives furniture donations from the community and purchases new appliances and household items to help youth involved with the Yolo County child welfare, mental health and probation divisions, as well as the UC Davis Guardian Scholars program.
-Since its founding in 2014, the nonprofit has served more than 200 youth.
-To volunteer or make a financial or furniture donation, visit MIHYolo.org.
+Make It Happen for Yolo County provides local transition age youth, many of whom have been in foster care or experienced homelessness, with the furnishings, household goods and resources needed to move into their first apartments.
+The nonprofit receives furniture donations from the community and purchases new appliances and household items to help youth involved with the Yolo County child welfare, mental health and probation divisions, as well as the UC Davis Guardian Scholars program.
+Since its founding in 2014, Make It Happen for Yolo County has helped more than 200 transition age youth.
+To make a financial or furniture donation, visit MIHYolo.org.